FAQs for Applicants

 Q: Wifi, computers, phones?

 A: There is campus-wide wifi and public computers are available throughout campus.
-Every residence hall room has a campus phone (the number is posted on the phone).
 If there is an emergency or you are having trouble reaching someone on campus, please call the Festival’s Director of Admissions & Operations at 207-373-1441 or Campus Security at 207-725-3314.